How Small Businesses Can Show Their Thanks on Thanksgiving

 This can be a 2-for-1 event if done right.
 It can help promote your business and what it offers while also giving back to your community and shoppers!
 For a giveaway, you can host a raffle event, host an event where a specific customer (ex., the 25th person to buy something or comes into the business on Thanksgiving) gets a free prize, or promote a win-a-thanksgiving-dinner giveaway (could be a great one to partner with another small business for as well!) for customers who shop or interact with your business in a specific way.
 For contests, you could host baking, art, or trivia competitions as just a few ideas.

-Host a food drive or other forms of donations for those in need.
+Host a food drive or other donation drives for those in need.

-Thanksgiving is a time of great need for some, and getting your business involved in events to help provide them with those needs is a great way to give back to your community in a meaningful and impactful way.
+Thanksgiving is a time of great need for many, and getting your business involved in events to help address those needs is a great way to give back to your community in a meaningful and impactful way.
 Some popular options for this time of year are food drives, clothing drives, and monetary donations to charities.
-Your business can partner with local food banks, charities, or other businesses to spread awareness and help promote.
+Your business can partner with local food banks, charities, or other businesses to raise awareness and promote their cause.

 Tell your customers that you are thankful for them.